replicatedhq/replicated-docs/docs/enterprise/snapshots-understanding.md

-# Creating Snapshots
+# How to Set Up and Use Snapshots

-This topic describes the Replicated snapshots feature that provides backup and restore capabilities.
-This topic also describes how to create snapshots.
+This topic describes the process of setting up Replicated snapshots feature that provides backup and restore capabilities.
+This topic also describes any limitations, considerations, and overall prerequisites.

 ## About Backup and Restore